cjdrake/bvwx/README.md

 # Bit Vectors With Xes

-BVWX (pronounced bih-vuh-wax, like "bivouacs") is a Python library that implements a family of hardware-oriented bit vector data types.
+BVWX (pronounced bih-vuh-wax, like "bivouacs") is a Python library that implements a family of hardware-oriented, bit vector data types and operators.

 [Read the docs!](https://bvwx.rtfd.org) (WIP)